How to Start a Dropshipping Business in 5 Steps

 If you’re going to be a dropshipper, we recommend building your own ecommerce website.
 As we said earlier, your marketing is what will set you apart from your competitors, and ecommerce websites offer you a lot more functionality in that regard.

 There are many good ecommerce platform providers out there.
 Choosing which platform to use for your business will partially depend on who your dropshipping supplier is, as some offer direct integrations.
-If you use Oberlo, for example, it makes a lot of sense to create a Shopify store.
+If you use Oberlo, for example, it makes a lot of sense to sell on Shopify.

-Regardless of which platform you choose, you are going to need to market aggressively.
+Therefore, regardless of which platform you choose, you are going to need to market aggressively and optimize your site for search.
 This is typically done through a combination of email marketing, paid ads, and social media.
-Each approach has its own merits.
+Each ecommerce marketing approach has its own merits.
 We recommend settling on a few that work best for you.

 - Email marketing: Most ecommerce platforms have a plugin for an email marketing tool like MailChimp.
 Collect your customers’ emails and reach out to them each week highlighting new products, sales, and content on your site.

 - Facebook and Google ads: You can post ads for your website that will appear for terms related to your business on Facebook and Google.
 Both give you the ability to tap into a huge audience and target your specific niche.
 You can also pay extra to ensure your ads reach your target market.

 - Social media: Posting content related to your business on Facebook, Instagram, Twitter, and other major social media platforms is a cost-effective way to organically market your business.

 - Search engine optimization (SEO): SEO should be the backbone of all your marketing efforts.
 It is a set of strategies that improve your website’s ranking on search engines.
 Steps you can take to improve your ecommerce SEO include working with a website builder that prioritizes SEO (like WooCommerce), engaging in keyword research-based content marketing, and building up the number of backlinks to your website.